robusta-dev/robusta/docs/configuration/alertmanager-integration/google-managed-prometheus.rst

 This guide walks you through integrating your `Google Managed Prometheus <https://cloud.google.com/stackdriver/docs/managed-prometheus>`_ with Robusta.

-You will need to configure a push integration.
+You will need to configure two integrations: both a pull integration and a push integration.

 Setting Up Google Managed Prometheus
 -------------------------------------